Beginners Steps Discussion Meeting – Heidelberg

 - How do we introduce our sponsees to twelfth step work?

 - How do we explain our alcoholic condition to friends and family?

 - How do we put ourselves where we can be of maximum help to others?

 - What is our motive for helping others?

 - Which of the steps were the most life changing?

 - How do we know we have had a ‘spiritual awakening’?

 - What are the principles we practice?

-- What can we do each day for the man who is still sick?
+- What can we do each day for the alcoholic who is still suffering?